aanderse/LdapRecord.com/source/docs/laravel/auth/rules.md

 > We call the `recurisve` method on the relationship to make sure that we load groups of
 > groups in case the user is not an immediate member of the `Administrators` group.

-Once we have the rule setup, we can add it into our authentication provider in the `config/auth.php` file:
+Once we have our rule defined, we will add it into our authentication provider in the `config/auth.php` file:

 ```php
 'providers' => [